mvc

 Biotechnology Service offered Cost Per Sample (Excl.
 GST)

-Rabies antibody detection in serum from animals by FAVN Rs.
-1695
+Rabies antibody detection in serum from animals by FAVN (NABL Accredited Rabies Diagnostic Laboratory) Rs.
+250

 Nucleic acid and protein quantification Rs.
 100